 - Established High-End Suburb: These locations have high home values and established development patterns that likely offer the best opportunities for market-based development, but also tend to have strident community objection to new growth.
 When new homes or communities are built in these areas, they are often at higher densities or price points than surrounding neighborhoods.

-- Stable Middle-Income Suburb: These locations have a wide range of home values attainable to a broad range of households in the region, often located in close-in areas where most of the housing was built decades ago.
+- Middle-Income Suburb: These locations have a wide range of home values attainable to a broad range of households in the region, often located in close-in areas where most of the housing was built decades ago.
 Some evidence indicates that these areas are becoming increasingly scarce because these suburbs are either gentrifying into higher-end suburbs or deteriorating into economically challenged areas.

 - Economically Challenged Suburbs: These locations have lower home values and little to no population growth in recent years.
 In many cases, these areas have aging infrastructure or underperforming city services that make them less attractive for new market-rate development.